 It is very common for website design agencies to charge huge price tag strategies when you want to improve your SEO.
 Search Engine Optimisation is a black art to the unwise, and website design strategists are trying their best to sell you something that you can do mostly yourself, if of course you have the time.

-I have some top tips to get you most of the way there yourself, it all it will cost you is time.
+We have some top tips to get you most of the way there yourself, all it will cost you is time.

 What is SEO?

 Firstly SEO stands for search engine optimisation.
 What SEO is, is a way of Google or other search engines to diagnose your website’s value.
 Search engines crawl the internet looking for what ever a ‘browser’ has entered into the search criteria, the search engine gives priority to websites that are considered trustworthy, producing relevant content and have a visibility across the internet.

 Optimising your website so that search engines can find you is what a website developer or social media manager does.
 Optimising websites is not difficult, it just takes time.

 The first thing about SEO is that Google likes SPEED.
 In fact it loves it.
 Your hosting provider has a ‘server’ that links you to the internet.
 The more expensive (just to make this simple to understand) your hosting provider the more likelihood of your website having a FAST SPEED access to the internet.
 For websites that load up in over 5 seconds Google will add you lower in pecking order to a website that loads up in 2 seconds for example.

 Of course, this isn’t the only thing that dictates your position on Google.

 Your onsite SEO is vital to google crawling your website.
 This includes what content and images you have used, what links you have to other pages on your site, and of other sites relevant to your site.